Results 1 to 15 of 16

 Methylphenidate is used legitimately in the treatment of excessive daytime sleepiness associated with narcolepsy, as is the newly marketed Schedule IV stimulant, modafinil (ProvigilÂ®).
 However; the primary legitimate medical use of methylphenidate (RitalinÂ®, MethylinÂ®, ConcertaÂ®) is to treat attention deficit hyperactivity disorder (ADHD) in children.
 The increased use of this substance for the treatment of ADHD has paralleled an increase in its abuse among adolescents and young adults who crush these tablets and snort the powder to get high.

 I don't think you'll see this in LE circles to make it through the shift.
-Coffee is still the only approved stimulus authorized for general LE use!“In order to attain the impossible, one must attempt the absurd.” — Miguel de Cervantes
+Coffee is still the only approved stimulus authorized for general LE use!Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming "Wow!
+What a Ride!

 09-20-2002, 18:03 #4